anushri-sharma/Google-IT-Support-Certificate/Course 4 - System Administration and IT Infrastructure Services/Module 5 - Data Recovery & Backups/README.md

 **Detection measure**: The measures to alert you and your team that a disaster has occurred that can impact operations

-Dierential backup: A backup of les that are changed, or has been created since the last full backup
+**Dierential backup**: A backup of les that are changed, or has been created since the last full backup

-Disaster recovery plan: A collection of documented procedures and plans on how to react and handle an emergency or disaster scenario, from the operational perspective
+**Disaster recovery plan**: A collection of documented procedures and plans on how to react and handle an emergency or disaster scenario, from the operational perspective

-Disaster recovery testing: A regular exercise that happens once a year or so, that has dierent teams, including IT support specialists, going through simulations of disaster events
+**Disaster recovery testing:** A regular exercise that happens once a year or so, that has dierent teams, including IT support specialists, going through simulations of disaster events

 **File compression**: The les and folder structures are copied and put into an archive